emenendez/emenendez.github.io/_drafts/2014-10-01-searching-without-segments.md

 #### But I really want this exact area searched.

 Then describe it exactly in a task and send out a field team.
 You can even call it a segment if you'd like.
 Just don't worry about keeping that segment around for future tasks, or tracking search progress with it.
-With this system, you are free to direct field teams in any way you'd like, and coverage will still be tracked with GPS tracks.
+With this system, you are free to direct field teams in any way you'd like, and progress will still be tracked with GPS tracks.

 #### I need to maintain field team accountability.

 Yes, you do.
 Keep in mind your task descriptions and maps still direct your field teams to a specific location, you just aren't defining the task's exact boundaries.
 This is no less accountable than traditional searching --- after all, you can't assume field teams always stay inside their prescribed segments.

-#### Coverage is nice, but I need to calculate POD and POS to justify suspending a search.
+#### GPS tracks are nice, but I need to calculate POD and POS to justify suspending a search.

 Do you?
 The traditional math of POA, POD, and POS sounds nice, but when is the last time you suspended an actual search because you reached a target POS?
 In reality, most searches are suspended due to lack of resources, and POS is never calculated.
 But, if you want to calculate POD and POS, you certainly can --- use the field team GPS tracks and an estimate of searcher spacing along with a measure of searcher effectiveness such as ESW or AMDR to calculate a POD surface which covers the entire search area.
 If you have tracks for each individual field team member, you don't need to make assumptions about searcher spacing.
 Keep in mind, the output of any calculation is only as good as its inputs, and making assumptions about spacing, ESW, or AMDR could make your POD calculation nearly meaningless.